C.mmp

 The C.mmp was an early multiple instruction, multiple data (MIMD) multiprocessor system developed at Carnegie Mellon University (CMU) by William Wulf (1971).
 The notation C.mmp came from the PMS notation of Gordon Bell and Allen Newell, where a central processing unit (CPU) was designated as C, a variant was noted by the dot notation, and mmp stood for Multi-Mini-Processor.
 As of 2024, the machine is on display at CMU, in Wean Hall, on the ninth floor.

 Structure

 Sixteen Digital Equipment Corporation PDP-11 minicomputers were used as the processing elements, named Compute Modules (CMs) in the system.
 Each CM had a local memory of 8K and a local set of peripheral devices.
-One of the challenges was that a device was only available through its unique connected processor, so the input/output (I/O) system (designed by Roy Levien) hid the connectivity of the devices and routed the requests to the hosting processor.
+One of the challenges was that a device was only available through its unique connected processor, so the input/output (I/O) system (designed by Roy Levin) hid the connectivity of the devices and routed the requests to the hosting processor.
 If a processor went down, the devices connected to its Unibus became unavailable, which became a problem in overall system reliability.
 Processor 0 (the boot processor) had the disk drives attached.

 Each of the Compute Modules shared these communication pathways: